 - natural causes

 - deliberate attacks, or any event of uncertain or unpredictable outcome.

 With such a diverse possibility of causes it’s important a systematic approach is adopted to manage risks effectively.
 As a result, we have developed the Risk Management Framework© which has three parts to it:

 - Risk and Business Continuity Planning

-- Risk Managing
+- Managing Risk

-The plan is set out such that when a risk emerges and the likely impact is identified, the appropriate governance level is easily identified and engaged to review and authorise the mitigation actions.
-This approach limits surprises and because mitigation actions are predefined, response time is quick, therefore reducing downtime for resources and the likelihood of the impact growing.
+The plan is set out that when a risk emerges and the likely impact is identified.
+From this, the appropriate governance level is easily identified and engaged to review and authorise the mitigation actions.
+As a result, this approach limits surprises and because mitigation actions are predefined, response time is quick.
+This then reduces downtime for resources and the likelihood of the impact growing.